 Creating a roadmap to the digitalization of your next pharmaceutical facility.

 The pharmaceutical industry tends to be more conservative about adopting new technology due to a more stringent regulatory environment and, in some cases, budget constraints.
 This is changing rapidly, as every new facility is being challenged to incorporate some level of digital technology from R&D to manufacturing.

-There is a strong business case for Pharma 4.0™, including:
+There is a strong business case for Pharma 4.0™ as its benefits include:

 - Harmonized data flow

 - Enhanced security of sensitive data